 The Sommers Employment Agreement and Cronic Employment Agreement provide that Messrs.
 Sommers and Cronic, respectively, are also entitled to a transaction bonus, in the amount of \$1,280,000, or the Sommers Transaction Bonus or Cronic Transaction Bonus, respectively, and collectively, the Transaction Bonuses.
 The Transaction Bonuses are payable on the earliest of the following: (i) the date of a change of control of the Company, (ii) the date of an initial public offering, (iii) the expiration of Messrs.
 Sommers' or Cronic's term of employment and (iv) the date of death, disability or termination without Cause or, only for Mr. Sommers, upon his resignation upon a Company Default.
 The payment of the Transaction Bonuses are subject to Messrs.
 Sommers' and Cronic's continuous employment with the Company through the applicable payment date (other than for events in clause (iv) above).
 The Transaction Bonuses were paid in connection with the IPO.
-The Transaction Bonuses were subject to upwards or downwards adjustment based on the difference between the value of the Company at the time of the applicable payment date and the Company's current value.
-The percentage upwards or downwards adjustment in the Transaction Bonuses matched the percentage increase or decrease in value of the Company.
+The Transaction Bonuses were subject to upwards or downwards adjustment based on the difference between the value of the Company at the time of the applicable payment date and the Company.
 Because the Transaction Bonuses became payable upon the occurrence of the IPO, the Company had the right to elect, in its sole discretion, to pay any amount of the Transaction Bonuses that exceeds \$1,280,000, due to upwards adjustment, with shares of Class A common stock.